Selling fixed annuities is definitely a shiny object for many life insurance agents.

 “Mr. and Mrs. Client, what is most important to you, income now or income later?”

 The reason this question is so important during the factfinding process is because it gives you a starting point for case design when you are finished with your first annuity sales appointment.
+And, it will help you understand if illustrating an immediate annuity, deferred annuity, or both makes sense based on your client’s needs.

 Understanding your client’s objective of income now or income later is directly correlated to the two common types of annuities.